 VMware Player is a free desktop application that lets you run a virtual machine on a Windows or Linux PC.
 Wondering about VMware download for Mac?
 We’ll cover that later in this post!
 Before we look at ways to download and install VMware, we’ll cover some basics about virtualization.
 Because running a virtual machine without knowing what virtualization is a bummer.

-VMWare and Virtual Machines
+What is VMWare and Virtual Machines

 Virtualization is the process of creating a software-based virtual representation of an existing physical system.
 It can apply to servers, storage, applications and networks.
 The result of virtualization is a virtual machine – an isolated software container with its own operating system and application.
 When you have multiple VMs on a single computer, you can run several operating systems and applications.
 All you need is a virtual machine.
 And VMware Player lets you do this.
 Below are few benefits of virtualization-